FredrikMorstad/git_create/README.md

 To setup the file with alias run the setup file.
 This will bind the git_create script to git-create

 Syntax: git-create [-flag] [-required] [-optional]
+	Flag
-	Flag -n:
+		-n:
 			-n or --new to create a empty repository with README
+		-cc
+			-cc or --copy makes current directory into a git repository, and copies the content to github
 	Required:
 		-name or --repo_name is required for creating a new repository
 	Optional: